Bangladesh national football team: SAFF Gold Cup triumph (2003)

 After failing to produce satisfactory results in the previous two years, coach György Kottán remained incharge of Bangladesh during the 2003 SAFF Championship which took place in Dhaka, between 10 January 2003 and 20 January 2003.
 Hosts Bangladesh started off the tournament by winning their opening game against Nepal (1–0), with Alfaz Ahmed scoring the only goal, 30 minutes into the match.
 In the following game, the team again won by a solitary goal, thanks to a late strike from Arif Khan Joy against Maldives.
 Bangladesh topped their group after winning the last game 3–0 against Bhutan, with goals coming from Farhad and Kanchan.
 In the semifinals they faced India, who were the defending champions after defeating Bangladesh in the final in 1999.
 Bangladesh avenged their defeat from four years earlier by overcoming India 2–1, owing to a Golden goal by Motiur Munna and thus progressing to their second consecutive SAFF Championship final.
 However, before the final the Bangladesh team dealt a huge blow, as their captain Rajani Kanta Barman who played in every game during the tournament until then, picked up a suspension, denying him a chance to play in the next match.
 In the final Bangladesh again faced Maldives, Hassan Al-Mamun replaced Rajani in defense and took up the captain's armband before the game.
 Rokonuzzaman Kanchan gave the hosts the early lead and Bangladesh spent the rest of the first half dominating possession.
 During the second half a defensive blunder by Bangladesh lead to Ali Umar scoring the equalizer.
 The game remained tied at 1–1 after 90 minutes and even after another 30 minutes of extra time the two sides could not be separated.
-In the penalty shootout, goalkeeper Aminul Haque saved the second penalty from Maldives and at last Mohammed Sujan held his nerves and scored the winning penalty, as Bangladesh secured their first SAFF Championship in front of 46,000 supporters present at the Bangabandhu National Stadium.
+In the penalty shootout, goalkeeper Aminul Haque saved the second penalty from Maldives and at last Mohammed Sujan held his nerves and scored the winning penalty, as Bangladesh secured their first SAFF Championship in front of 46,000 supporters present at the National Stadium.